Mountains in Indonesia - Asia

 Making It Back Alive From Mount Raung!

 Famous amongst volcano trekkers, Mount Raung is located in East Java, Indonesia.
-Smoke still actively circulates the crater rim of this angry giant, years after its last eruption in April-August 2015.
+Smoke still actively circulates the crater rim of this angry giant, years after its last eruption.

 Mount Sinabung

-Sinabung is currently (as of July 2019) too dangerous to climb because of ongoing volcanic activity.
+Sinabung is frequently too dangerous to climb because of ongoing volcanic activity.

 Puncak Jaya (Carstensz Pyramid)